 Having readily available help was especially important during the tech company’s transaction due to the logistical challenges of an acquisition with a high number of shareholders.

-The tech company’s large acquisition was just the second transaction completed using the Pivot Shareholder Portal.
-To ensure an efficient and smooth process, the operations and development teams worked closely with the client relationship manager to prepare for the closing.
+During the tech company’s large acquisition, the Pivot Shareholder Portal was still in the early stages of market adoption.
+The operations and development teams worked closely with the client relationship manager to prepare for the closing.
 They were available to shareholders during evenings and over the weekend to provide any necessary support.

 While the volume of the target’s positions made the process more complex, the portal delivered strong results:

-U.S. Bank delivered a better client experience for both the tech company and their shareholders by leveraging the capabilities of the Pivot Shareholder Portal.
+U.S. Bank delivered a better client experience for the tech company, their shareholders and deal attorneys by leveraging the digital capabilities of the Pivot Shareholder Portal.

 For more information on our complete corporate trust services, visit usbank.com/corporatetrust.